Khá Bảnh: Early life

 Ngô Bá Khá was born on 27 November 1993, in Tam Sơn, a town in Từ Sơn, Bắc Ninh, Vietnam, as the youngest child and the only son to a family of four children.
-His mother is Nguyễn Thị Khánh (born 1956) and his father–whose name is unknown–died in 2010.
+His mother is Nguyễn Thị Khánh (1956-2023) and his father–whose name is unknown–died in 2010.

 Khá attended Elementary School and Middle School in his hometown Tam Sơn, but had to dropout at 7th grade due to reasons related to his family.
 Despite numerous attempts, the school committee and his class teacher could not convince him to go back to school.
 At the age of 14, Khá attempted to be a wood carpenter and worked in various jobs in the years that followed, until he was detained in Yên Mô Youth Detention Center, Ninh Binh at the age of 17 after being arrested and charged with assault.
 Shortly after his release in 2012, Khá Bảnh was again charged for the same reason and had to spend another 5-month sentence in jail.
 Upon returning home, he tried various jobs but ended up as a loan shark.
 However, Khá Bảnh later claimed that he was not involved in any illegal business.